-- Byronic Hero: The main characters Mario and Jo are pretty terrible people (secondary protagonists Bimba and Luigi are a lot better), although their panache and friendship for one another make them sympathetic.
+- Byronic Hero: The main characters Mario and Jo are unsympathetic people and combining it with their panache and friendship for one another fits this trope.

 - Can't You Read the Sign?: The characters keep smoking next to a truck full of nitroglycerin, with a sign that says "No flame within 50 feet."
 Not played for comedy so much but rather to show the characters disregard for their own safety.

 - Corrupt Corporate Executive: O'Brien, head of the local branch of the Southern Oil Company.

 - Crapsack World: All heroes are poor, unemployed and stuck in a hellhole town with no chance of escaping.